-All University employees have a duty to report.
+All Herzing University employees have a duty to report.
 Reporting parties may want to consider carefully whether they share personally identifiable details with employees, as those details must be shared with the Title IX Coordinator.
 Employees must promptly share all details of the reports they receive.
-Generally, climate surveys, classroom writing assignments or discussions, human subjects research, or events such as Take Back the Night marches or speakouts do not provide notice that must be reported to the Coordinator by employees, unless the reporting party clearly indicates that they wish a report to be made.
-Remedial actions may result from such disclosures without formal University action.
+Generally, climate surveys, classroom writing assignments or discussions, human subjects research, or events such as Take Back the Night marches or speakouts do not provide notice that must be reported to the Title IX Coordinator by employees, unless the Complainant clearly indicates that they wish a report to be made.
+Remedial actions may result from such disclosures without formal Herzing University action.

-If a reporting party does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal resolution to be pursued, the reporting party may make such a request to the Title IX Coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and comply with federal law.
-Note that the University's ability to remedy and respond to a reported incident may be limited if the reporting party does not want the institution to proceed with an investigation and/or the appropriate Equity Resolution Process.
+If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal resolution to be pursued, the Complainant may make such a request to the Title IX Coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and comply with federal law.

+Note that Herzing University's ability to remedy and respond to a reported incident may be limited if the Complainant does not want the institution to proceed with an investigation and/or the appropriate resolution process.

-In cases indicating pattern, predation, threat, weapons and/or violence, the University will likely be unable to honor a request for confidentiality.
-In cases where the reporting party requests confidentiality and the circumstances allow the University to honor that request, the University will offer supportive measures and remedies to the reporting party and the community, but will not otherwise pursue formal action.
-A reporting party has the right, and can expect, to have allegations taken seriously by Herzing University when reported, and to have those incidents investigated and properly resolved through these procedures.
+In cases indicating pattern, predation, threat, weapons and/or violence, Herzing University will likely be unable to honor a request for confidentiality.
+In cases where the Complainant requests confidentiality and the circumstances allow Herzing University to honor that request, Herzing University will offer interim supports and remedies to the Complainant and the community, but will not otherwise pursue formal action.
+A Complainant has the right, and can expect, to have allegations taken seriously by Herzing University when formally reported, and to have those incidents investigated and properly resolved through these procedures.

-Formal reporting still affords privacy to the reporter, and only a small group of officials who need to know will be told, including but not limited to: Human Resources, Student Affairs, and the University Provost.
-Information will be shared as necessary with investigators, witnesses and the responding party.
-The circle of people with this knowledge will be kept as tight as possible to preserve a reporting party's rights and privacy.
-Additionally, victims and/or third parties may make anonymous reports using the online reporting form posted at http://tinyurl.com/ethicsstudent-herzing
+Formal reporting still affords privacy to the reporter, and only a small group of officials who need to know will be told, including but not limited to: Human Resources, Student Affairs, and Herzing University Provost.
+Information will be shared as necessary with Investigators, witnesses and the Responding Party.
+The circle of people with this knowledge will be kept as tight as possible to preserve a Complainant's rights and privacy.
+Additionally, victims and/or third parties may make anonymous reports using the online reporting form posted at https://tinyurl.com/ethicsstudent-herzing